-- Learning Algorithms

-- (Stochastic) Gradient Descent (with LMS)

-- Decision Trees

-- \ Importance of hypothesis space (representation)

-- How are we doing?

-- Quantification in terms of cumulative # of mistakes

-- Our algorithms were driven by a different metric than the one we care about.
+- Learning Algorithms - (Stochastic) Gradient Descent (with LMS) - Decision Trees - \ Importance of hypothesis space (representation) - How are we doing? - We quantified in terms of cumulative # of mistakes (on test data) - But our algorithms were driven by a different metric than the one we care about. - Today, we are going to start discussing quantification.